 Then, head south, stopping along the way to take in a bit of ranchero culture, before arriving at a secluded eco-retreat just north of La Paz.

 Shower off, tour the grounds, or take a dip in the calm waters off the Gulf of California, also known as the Sea of Cortez, dubbed by explorer Jacques Cousteau as “the world’s aquarium”.
 Tonight, relax and learn how to make traditional Mexican fare, including handmade tortillas and tamales.

 Day 7: Isla Espiritu Santo

-Today we will head out in panga with our guide to Isla Espíritu Santo, a UNESCO Biosphere Reserve and treasure trove of wildlife.
-Here you can swim with sea lions and explore the breathtaking island scenery.
+Today, head out in a panga with a guide to Isla Espíritu Santo, a UNESCO Biosphere Reserve and a treasure trove of wildlife.
+Here, swim with sea lions and explore the breathtaking island scenery.